mxenabled/ios-connect-demo/README.md

 In the demo app, you will want to use `appscheme` as the `ui_message_webview_url_scheme`.

 It is *imperative* that your native application intercept *all* navigation events.
 In addition to the widget events, the widget also has links to bank and/or financial institution sites.
-You will want to intercept these and handle them accordingly.
+You will want to intercept these and send them to the user agent isntead of overriding the webview.
 Failure to do so may result in your WebView being replaced by the link or URL event.

-You can see an example of handing events in the [`ConnectController.swift->webView(:decidePolicyFor:decisionHandler:) method`](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L32-L55).
+You can see an example of handing events in the [`ConnectController.swift->webView(:decidePolicyFor:decisionHandler:) method`](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L64-L97).

+The widget will sometimes use `window.open` instead of an achor tag or `window.location`.
+There is a separate method for handling this scenario, but the same rules from above apply.

+You can see an example of handling these events in th [`ConnectController.swift->webView(:createWebViewWith:for:windowFeatures:) method`](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L105-L118)

 ### Handling OAuth
 OAuth in mobile WebViews *requires* your app to facilitate the redirect out to the OAuth provider and to accept redirects back to your app.

-See the [`ConnectController.swift->handleOauthRedirect(payload:)` method](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L70-L84) for an example of how to get the user to the provider.
+See the [`ConnectController.swift->handleOauthRedirect(payload:)` method](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L135-L148) for an example of how to get the user to the provider.

 See the [`Info.plist`](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/Info.plist#L12-L19) file for an example of how to set up the URL types your app must respond to when MX links back to you.

+See the [`SceneDelegate.swift->scene(_:openURLContexts:)` method](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/SceneDelegate.swift#L60-L86) for examples of how to handle the link back from MX.

 See the [OAuth in WebViews docs](https://docs.mx.com/api#dealing_with_oauth_in_webviews) for more detail.